Questions To Ask A REALTOR® Before And During The Home Buying Process

 What Can We Expect To Pay For Monthly Utilities?

 The changing seasons often bring extreme temperatures.
 These highs and lows can often result in expensive heating and cooling bills.
-It’s important to know exactly what the current homeowners pay each month in utilities.
+It’s important to know what current homeowners pay each month in utilities.
 Sellers who aren’t trying to hide something should be more than willing to share their utility bills with you.

 What Is This Neighborhood Like?